 The Hicksville Fire Department visited Dutch Lane School with one of their trucks and their Smoke House.
 Children learned all about fire safety and what to do if there was an actual fire in their homes.
 Firefighters emphasized the importance of getting down low to the ground, finding an escape route, designating a meeting place outside of the home for all family members, and how to call and get help.
 Children were taught how to safely climb out of the Smoke House.
 Next, one of our firefighter friends talked more about fire safety while children were able to climb into the giant fire truck.
 Please see our Photo Gallery for more photos.

-We are excited to announce that our A.M.
-Academy will launch on Monday, September 25, 2017.
-Our “Before School” activities are available for all of our students to participate in.
+Our “Before School” A.M.
+Academy activities are available for all of our students to participate in.
 Each morning, five days a week, there will be opportunities for your child to attend extra help with their classroom teacher, or attend classes such as RTI, “Just Read”, library, yoga, music or a physical fitness experience.
-Please click on the link for more information and for the A.M.
+Please click on the link below for more information and for the A.M.
 Academy schedule.

 The home to school connection is essential to academic success.
 We are committed to maintaining open lines of communication between parents and their child’s teachers.
 In order to foster greater communication, parents are now able to email their child’s teachers.
 Please click on the link for more information.